apache/druid/docs/development/extensions-core/catalog.md

 ALTER TABLE <table> SET PROPERTIES ( <property> = <value> [, ...] )
 ```

+`ADD COLUMN` fails if the column already exists, and `ALTER COLUMN` fails if it does not, so a misspelled column name
+is reported rather than quietly creating or replacing a column.
+Each statement is also checked against the rest of the
+table definition, not only the part it changes: adding a column, changing a type, or setting a property is rejected if
+the resulting table would be invalid, such as a segment granularity coarser than a projection the table declares.

 #### Projections

 A table may declare [projections](../../querying/projections.md), which are pre-aggregated views stored inside each